 Dragging a URL from web browser

 Dragging a URL onto a view background

-Map adornments are considered equivalent to the view's background as possible recipients for Safari URL and text drag/drops.
+Map adornments are considered equivalent to the view's background as targets for Safari URL and text drag/drops.

 The Badge is set to 'web' and the map icon height of the is the default height for a new note's icon.